sam-wlh-ds/learning-git-repo/README.md

 git add . (. for saving changes made throughout the repo)

+if modified files (not newly created) [commit with add] -> git commit -am "title" -m "description"

 git status (check status of repo)

 git commit -m "<title of commit>" -m "<description of commit>" (Saved code locally not on github)